As an L&D leader, do you ever feel that you could be achieving more, but you feel trapped by the concrete expectations that your stakeholders harbor?

 Then you’re in the right place for advice and insights as we share an inspiring story of how one L&D team broke down barriers to shift their training mindset to go beyond learning metrics, all in the name of performance orientation.

-In this L&D Podcast recap (check out the full episode here), my co-host, Guy Wallace, and I sit down with Teemu Lilja and Fredrik Peterson Herfindal to speak about their pivot to performance at Swedish telecommunications company, Telia, and how this has led to incredible business impact.
+In this L&D Podcast episode, my co-host, Guy Wallace, and I sit down with Teemu Lilja and Fredrik Peterson Herfindal to speak about their pivot to performance at Swedish telecommunications company, Telia, and how this has led to incredible business impact.

 Read on to hear about Teemu and Fredrik’s “aha moment” that led them to focus on performance outcomes, their six-step analysis methodology to impact business rationale, and a concrete example of performance orientation in action.